Biedrzu/Cypress-Web-Tests-Automation/README.md

-# LeapDev-Quality-Engineer-Technical-Test
+# Web Testing
 author: Bogusz Biedrzycki

-# Requirements
+## Requirements
 Download or clone the repo from: https://github.com/Biedrzu/LeapDev-Quality-Engineer-Task

-# Task 1 is for manual testing
+## Task 1 Manual Testing
-I was not sure how to approach this task to do it in a efficient way but I decided to split test scenarios into component testing (Login, Book Store and Profile) and system testing.
-Component testing does not  require other components to work or may require only some basic mocks from them.
+This task refers to this website: https://demoqa.com/login

+Test cases in descriptive language, which test the Book Store Application pages of the above site as thoroughly as possible.
+They cover the Login, Book Store and Profile sections of this application.
 I decided to skip integration testing as in this case it will be hard to verify any two components without the third one.
-Also skipped acceptance testing.
-All main functionalities are covered in system testing.
-To create some reliable acceptance tests I would need more details about what is expected from this application.

-# Task 2 is for Web UI Automation:
+## Task 2 Automated Testing using Cypress
-## Prepare environment:
+### Prepare environment:
 note: I use git bash to run all the commands
 1) navigate to
 ```javascript